ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md

 ![Device Neighborship](site_separation/device_neighborship.png)

-This option will try to define a device based on its neighbor relationship if a device does not match any previous rule.
-Perhaps you have devices in your environment that do not follow the normal standard, such as those in a DMZ zone or Day 0 devices that have not been fully configured.
-If that device is connected to a device that did match a rule, IP Fabric will intelligently group it to the correct Site.
+For devices not matching prior rules (e.g., non-standard configurations, DMZ devices, or Day 0 unconfigured systems), the site name is inherited from **CDP/LLDP-connected peers**, **STP topology neighbors**, or devices in the same **L3 network**, in order of priority.
+If linked to a rule-matched device, IP Fabric intelligently groups the device to the correct site, ensuring accurate placement.

 ## Manual Site Separation (Device Attributes)